 - The melaleuca oil makes this lotion bar effective for things such as yeast, fungal infection, and discolored nails.

 - Apply topically to the area of concern until the problem is resolved.

 - These two essential oils will make a perfect blend if you are making the homemade lotion bars for a man.

-- Lemongrass and cedarwood essential oil give the lotion a woodsy citrus smell perfect for men
+- Lemongrass and cedarwood essential oil give the lotion a woodsy citrus scent perfect for men.

-I hope you enjoy this recipe!
-Make a few extras for the perfect stocking stuffer or birthday gift.
+If you enjoyed this recipe, check out these below!
+In the meantime, make a few extra bars for the perfect stocking stuffer or birthday gift.